 The transition into overextension happens once the outflow of money is suddenly higher than the inflow.
 Then the drama begins.
 Overextension is the demon of the finance world.
 Once you’re in its grip, it doesn’t let go easily.
 In today’s economy, where anything we could dream of is just one click away, this can happen at a frightfully high speed.
 An unexpected loss of employment, a costly divorce, a long-term sickness, and before you know it, you’re operating in the red.

-The Swiss debt landscape: a snapshot
+The Swiss private and household debt landscape: a snapshot

-«Swiss Debt Landscape» might sound like the title of a beautiful oil masterpiece with mountains and grazing cows, but the picture we’re painting today looks quite different.
+«Swiss Debt Landscape» might sound like the title of a beautiful oil masterpiece with mountains and grazing cows, but the picture of household debt we’re painting today looks quite different.
 According to the Swiss Federal Statistical Office, in 2021 every 8th person (11.5%) lived in a household that was in payment arrears, and 5% of people were in arrears for at least two kinds of debt.
 The credit bureau CRIF states that about 542’794 Swiss residents were stuck in a debt spiral in 2023 – that’s 6% of the population.
 Furthermore, the number of debt collections is growing, with more and more people no longer able to afford their bills.

 The umbrella organisation of advisory services for debtors in Switzerland, Schuldenberatung Schweiz, last published an annual report in June 2023.
 In it, they explain how those aged 30–49 are the largest number of people affected, and most of them are either living alone or are single parents.